wcfrobert/wthisj/README.md

 ## Introduction

-**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations based on the provisions of ACI 318 and ACI 421.1R.
-Create a critical shear section, add loads, and visualize results in less than 3 lines of python code.
+**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations per ACI 318 and ACI 421.1R.
 Notable Features include:

 * Supports all column conditions (interior, edge, and corner)
 * Easily add stud rails (i.e. polygonal shear perimeters)